Rex Linn

-Rex Maynard Linn (born November 13, 1956) is an American film and television actor.
+Rex Maynard Linn (born November 13, 1956) is an American actor.
 He is best known domestically for playing the role of Sgt.
 Frank Tripp in the CBS drama CSI: Miami and more recently for playing Kevin Wachtell in the television series Better Call Saul.
 Internationally he is best known for playing Richard Travers in the 1993 action thriller film Cliffhanger.

 Early life and education

-Linn was born in Spearman, Texas, the third child, and second son, of Darlene (née Deere) and James Paul Linn.
-In August 1969, his parents relocated the family to Oklahoma City, Oklahoma, where his father practiced law.
-There he attended Heritage Hall and later Casady School, an independent school affiliated with the Episcopal Church, and was employed part-time at the Oklahoma City Zoo.
-November 1975, after seeing Jack Nicholson in One Flew Over the Cuckoo's Nest, Linn announced he was an actor.
+Linn was born on November 13, 1956, in Perryton, Texas, the third child, and second son, of Darlene (née Deere; 1926–1998) and James Paul Linn (1926–2009).
+He lived in Spearman, TX up until August 1969 when his parents relocated the family to Oklahoma City, Oklahoma, where his father practiced law.
+There he attended Heritage Hall School and later Casady School, an independent school affiliated with the Episcopal Church, and was employed part-time at the Oklahoma City Zoo.
+In November 1975, after seeing Jack Nicholson in One Flew Over the Cuckoo's Nest, Linn announced he was an actor.

-In his high-school production of Fiddler on the Roof, after Linn demolished a set during a number, his drama coach ordered him off the set and advised him to direct his energy to some other field of endeavor, ending Linn's high-school acting career.
+In his high school production of Fiddler on the Roof, after Linn demolished a set during a number, his drama coach ordered him off the set and advised him to direct his energy to some other field of endeavor, ending Linn's high school acting career.
 He graduated from Oklahoma State University in 1980.